 In the 1830s, the game was refined further and became known as Poker.
 During the Civil War, the key rule about drawing cards to improve one's hand was added.
 A variation - Stud Poker - appeared at about the same time.
-Today, Poker is truly an international game, enjoyed in virtually every country where card games are played.
 There are hundreds of versions of Poker, and the game is played not only in private homes, but also in countless Poker rooms at famous casinos.
 Poker can be played socially for pennies or matchsticks, or professionally for thousands of dollars.

 There is plenty of luck in Poker, but the game requires incredibly great skill as well, and each player is the master of his own fate.

 The standard 52-card pack, sometimes with the addition of one or two jokers, is used.
 Poker is a one-pack game, but today, in virtually all games played in clubs and among the best players, two packs of contrasting colors are utilized in order to speed up the game.
 While one pack is being dealt, the other is being shuffled and prepared for the next deal.
 The procedure for two packs is as follows: While the deal is in progress, the previous dealer assembles all the cards from the pack he dealt, shuffles them, and places them to the left.
 When it is time for the next deal, the shuffled deck is passed to the next dealer.
 In many games in which two packs are used, the dealer's left-hand opponent, instead of his right-hand opponent, cuts the pack.

 In clubs, it is customary to change cards often and to permit any player to call for new cards whenever he wishes.
 When new cards are introduced, both packs are replaced, and the seal and cellophane wrapping on the new decks should be broken in full view of all the players.